Docs

 Environments

-• Have development environments for each team member that are identical to the production environment
+• Have development environments for each team member that mirror your production environment

 • Have separate staging and production environments

-Within a service and environment, you can specify which branch to auto-deploy to that environment when a change is merged.
+Within a service and environment, you can specify which branch of your GitHub repository to deploy to that environment when a commit is pushed.

 Observability